If there is one subject few people discuss, passing gas just might be it. Don’t let your embarrassment keep you from staying healthy.

 Many common and healthy foods produce gas.
 These include beans, sodas and other carbonated drinks, sugar substitutes such as sorbitol and other artificial sweeteners, milk and dairy products, cabbage, bran and pasta.
 Having gas after eating these foods is perfectly normal.
 But, if you have places to go after eating that might not be conducive to passing gas, skip these menu items.

-On the other hand, if your gas is particularly bad after eating foods such as these, you may suffer from irritable bowel syndrome (IBS).
+On the other hand, if your gas is particularly bad after eating foods such as these, you may have irritable bowel syndrome (IBS).

 Call for an Appointment